A photography club has 20 cameras worth $20,000.

 Actual rental businesses that generate revenue from equipment.

-YourBookNest.com tracks who has what equipment and when it's due back.
+YourBookNest.com tracks who has what equipment and when it is due back.
 Nothing more, nothing less.

 - What it costs